To the Shores of Tripoli: Plot

 Wealthy Culver Military Academy drop-out and playboy Chris Winters enlists in the U.S. Marine Corps, where he meets his drill instructor Gunnery Sergeant Dixie Smith and falls in love with a Navy nurse, Lieutenant Mary Carter.
 Smith receives a letter from Winters's father, Captain Christopher Winters, about his playboy son.
-Sgt.
+GySgt.
 Smith had served in World War I under the elder Winter, and he affectionately calls Winters "The Skipper".
 Chris Winters cannot understand why officers and enlisted men do not associate under the non-fraternization policy, even if the officer is a woman and the enlisted man is a male.

 Chris's society girlfriend Helene Hunt wants Chris to get a cushy civilian job in Washington, D.C., and to make this happen, she uses her uncle's power and her influence on the base commander, General Gordon.
 Smith gives the younger Winters an opportunity to demonstrate his leadership qualities by drilling his platoon.
 To Smith's amusement, the Marines mock Chris and perform slapstick antics during the drill as Winters marches them away.
 As Smith is enjoying himself, the platoon marches back and near perfectly performs close-order drills.
 Smith is greatly surprised until he looks over the platoon and notices several Marines have black eyes, chipped teeth, and bruises.
 Chris Winters says, "I was captain of the boxing team at Culver."

 Winters is selected for Sea School and, on gunnery practice during naval maneuvers, he bravely saves Dixie Smith's life while repairing gunnery targets.
 Chris picks a fight with Smith.
 However, Smith claims that he struck the first blow, so that (by being busted in rank for his confessed offense) Smith will save Chris from the Naval Prison.
 Despite winning the respect of Dixie Smith and his fellow Marines, Chris decides to leave the Marines.

 At this point, Chris hears the news of the Pearl Harbor attack while driving in a car with Helene.
 The road is blocked by his old platoon marching to a Navy transport ship.
 Chris Winters runs to Sgt.
 Smith to re-enlist; Chris enters the ranks that close up as he dresses in his old uniform from his satchel; he tosses away his civilian clothes and is in uniform except for his two-toned shoes.
 On the transport ship, he is reunited with Mary Carter.